-$^{^{15}}$ For more information on how this was calculated, see section 3 of the Main Text, "Cost of Annual Plan Compared to the Cost of Energy Supply"
+15 For more information on how this was calculated, see section 3 of the Main Text, "Cost of Annual Plan Compared to the Cost of Energy Supply"

-Over time, the benefits of procuring energy efficiency at a cost less than supply accrue to customers.
-From 2009 to projected year-end 2020, electric energy efficiency programs will have saved an estimated TK million MWh.
-This number represents the cumulative energy savings for just those energy efficiency measures installed since 2009 (the first year of programs implemented under Least Cost Procurement).
+(the first year of programs implemented under Least Cost Procurement).
 Because the average measure life of energy efficiency measures is 10 years, the Company expects that measures installed in 2009 are still providing the same level of energy savings through 2019.
 This is also true for those measures installed after 2009.
 The only exception is the savings from Home Energy Reports.
 This program only has a one-year measure life, and is counted as such, because it connects with customers annually to prompt them to continue taking energy saving actions.
-The cumulative TK million MWh in savings were procured at a cost lower than the cost of supply.
-Without these energy savings, Rhode Island customers would have had to purchase TK% more energy at a higher cost.
+The cumulative week million MWh in savings were procured at a cost lower than the cost of supply.
+Without these energy savings, Rhode Island customers would have had to purchase

-This cost-effective Plan includes an investment of \$110.6 million for the electric energy efficiency portfolio in 2020.
-If approved, this will be funded by \$17.4 million in proceeds from the ISO New England (ISO-NE) Forward Capacity Market (FCM), revenues from the existing energy efficiency program charge of \$0.01121 per kWh, plus revenues from a fully reconciling mechanism of \$ \$0.00222 per kWh pursuant to R.I.
-Gen. Laws § 39-1-27.7(c)(5)to fully fund the cost-effective electric energy efficiency programs for 2020.17
+This cost-effective Plan includes an investment of \$\frac{110.6}{114-\frac{110.6}{10.6}}\$ million for the electric energy efficiency portfolio in 2020.
+If approved, this will be funded by \$\frac{17.4}{217.4}\$ million in proceeds from the ISO New England (ISO-NE) Forward Capacity Market (FCM), revenues from the existing energy efficiency program charge of \$0.01121 per kWh, -plus revenues from a fully reconciling mechanism of \$\frac{0.00325}{0.00222}\$ per kWh pursuant to R.I.
+Gen. Laws \$ 39-1-27.7(c)(5)to fully fund the cost-effective electric energy efficiency programs for 2020.\frac{17}{2020}\$

-This Plan also includes a \$34.7 million investment in cost-effective natural gas energy efficiency.
-If approved, this investment will be funded by revenues from the existing energy efficiency program charge of \$0.715 per dekatherm for residential customers and \$0.420 per dekatherm for non-residential customers plus revenues from a fully reconciling mechanism of \$0.289 per dekatherm for residential customers and plus \$0.362 per dekatherm for non-residential customers pursuant to R.I.
-Gen. Laws § 39-1-27.7(c)(5) to fully fund the cost-effective natural gas energy efficiency programs for 2020.18
+This Plan also includes a \$35-\$34.7 million investment in cost-effective natural gas energy efficiency.
+If approved, this investment will be funded by revenues from the existing energy efficiency program charge of \$0.715 per dekatherm for residential customers and \$0.420 per dekatherm for non-residential customers plus revenues from a fully reconciling mechanism of 0.362-\$0.289 per dekatherm for residential customers and plus \$0.422 \$0.362 per dekatherm for non-residential customers pursuant to R.I.
+Gen. Laws \$ 39-1-27.7(c)(5) to fully fund the cost-effective natural gas energy efficiency programs for 2020.18